Used with a diet plan for weight loss.

 Warnings While Using This Medicine

-- Check with your doctor before taking this medicine if you have Tourette's syndrome, depression, nervousness, epilepsy (seizures), kidney disease, diabetes, or a history of drug or alcohol abuse.
+- Make sure your doctor knows if you have kidney disease, heart disease, high blood pressure, diabetes, nervousness, or a history of alcohol abuse.

 Possible Side Effects While Using This Medicine

 Call your doctor right away if you notice any of these side effects:

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

 - Severe headache

 If you notice these less serious side effects, talk with your doctor:

 - Changes in sex drive

 - Increased sweating